didactek/ftdi-synchronous-serial/README.md

 - avoid components that require root access to install or configure
 - use Swift as much as possible
 - aspire to code that is readable and idiomatic

+## Usage Notes

+### Linux device permissions

+On Linux, users will not have access to a hot-plugged FTDI device by default.
+The cleanest way to systematically grant permissions to the device is to set up a udev rule that adjusts permissions whenever the device is connected.

+The paths and group in the template below assume:
+- Configuration files are under /etc/udev/rules.d
+- The group 'plugdev' exists and includes the user wanting to use the device

+Under /etc/udev/rules.d/, create a file (suggested name: "70-gpio-ftdi-ft232h.rules") with the contents:

+    # FTDI FT232H USB -> GPIO + serial adapter
+    # 2020-09-07 support working with the FT232H using Swift ftdi-synchronous-serial library
+    ACTION=="add", SUBSYSTEM=="usb", ATTRS{idVendor}=="0403", ATTRS{idProduct}=="6014", MODE="660", GROUP="plugdev"

+eLinux.org has a useful wiki entry on [accessing devices without sudo](https://elinux.org/Accessing_Devices_without_Sudo).